squidgy617/BrawlInstallerPlugins/README.md

   The most likely reason for this is that your build does not use the modern Project+ tracklist and stage systems.
 Only the Project+ tracklist and stage systems are supported by BrawlInstallers stage and music managers.
 Most modern builds use this system, but some older builds may not.

 </details>

+# Credits
+This tool was made possible by:
+- Soopercool101, Kryal, BlackJax96, and libertyernie for BrawlLib, BrawlBox, and BrawlCrate.
+Extra thanks to Soopercool101 for making additions to BrawlCrate to support features needed for the BrawlInstaller plugins.
+- markymawk, for their basic guide to writing plug-ins and for their plug-ins which served as a great learning resource, as well as their stage and music managing guides for Project+ which were a valuable resource.
+- Kapedani, for providing files and assistance with Subspace Emissary Ex implementation.
+- QuickLava and codes, for the various tools they created that these plugins are able to interact with.
+- KingJigglypuff for providing detailed information on currently supported non-Ex modules.
+- CaliKingz01, who provided the PSA for X to use as an example character package.
+- Shy, who created the cosmetics used for X.
+- Hatyaro, for helping with some coding challenges.
+- The Project+ team, for the advancements made to Brawl modding that made this all possible.
+- Project+ EX and all the documentation provided and linked within KingJigglypuff's [P+Ex Release Document](https://docs.google.com/document/d/1mAoVGymOkL3FwiMxfEt1V24qxnAWiO8I66G3zlU0ij8/edit?usp=sharing).
+Learning these processes thoroughly was necessary for creating these plugins.
+- The Brawl modding community and [Custom Brawl Modding discord](https://discord.gg/GbxJhbv), for being a great source of knowledge on all things Brawl-modding.

 # Planned Features
 These are some features that are planned for eventual implementation in the plugin suite, if they are feasible.